MultiverseLearningProducts/swe/notes/bootcamp/wk1/day3.md

 ## Overview of the day

 Today we take flight!
 The first session introduces static class functions.
 These will help us add a new layer of interactivity to our airports exercise.
-During the second session we start to look at async functions, and how to test code that work asynchronously.
+We then look at inheritance, a core concept of object oriented programming (OOP).

-# Session 1 - Take off and landing
+# Lesson 1 - Take off and landing

 ## Learning Objectives